hodzanassredin/hodzanassredin.github.com/_posts/2015-04-18-fsharp_and_azure.md

 All from that list increases time from requirement to release.
 It is just takes too long to decompose, workaround problems with control flow and test.

 #Ideal solution in theory
 So currently in our project, we have a lot of boilerplate code with workarounds, which are hard to support.
 Some time ago, I started to think how can we solve that problems.
 Main idea was to use some actor framework like akka.net or Orleans.
 But after some attempts to emulate system on a local computer I found that they can't solve all that problems.
 There is again small pieces of more complex pipelines.
 There is no abstract way to compose complex pipelines in code.
 Quote from @runarorama's twitter  "Actors are an implementation detail for higher-order constructs, not a programming model".
-Also there are some problems from a types point of view in akka. http://stew.vireo.org/posts/I-hate-akka/.
+Actors are not a free from their own [problems](http://pchiusano.blogspot.ru/2010/01/actors-are-not-good-concurrency-model.html) too.
 Depression, depression, depression.
 However, several days ago I received a question in twitter from @zahardzhan: "Do you use monads described in your blog in practice?"
 My answer was "NO".
 I decided to refresh my memories and read my posts just for fun.
-And after reading of a post about Workflow monad http://hodzanassredin.github.io/2014/07/07/real_world_monad_problem.html I decided to use a way described in this post to express pipelines as workflows, and after some thoughts and experiments it was transformed into something new.
+And after reading of a [post](http://hodzanassredin.github.io/2014/07/07/real_world_monad_problem.html) about Workflow monad.
+I decided to use a way described in this post to express pipelines as workflows, and after some thoughts and experiments it was transformed into something new.
 So let’s, as we do in the post about workflow monad, start from an ideal solution which allows us to do:
 1. Express pipeline as a simple code.
 2. Separate What from How